HumphreyBoaGart/vmask/README.md

 vmask new MASKNAME PORT
 ```

 New masks are saved in an inactive state by default.
-To use a freshly-generated mask, you will need to run `vmask on` after running `vmask new`.
+To use a freshly-generated mask, you will need to first [Configure Wireguard](#configuring-wireguard), and then run `vmask on`.

 #### Note on ports:
 Do not put two masks on the same port!
 If you are only pulling one mask out of storage at a time, this is not a big deal.
 HOWEVER, if you are planning on activating multiple masks at once, you will run into problems if more than one mask is configured to use the same port.